jkuchar/BigFileTools/README.md

 	$f = BigFileTools::fromFile("favoriteFilm.mkv");
 	echo $f->getSize()." bytes\n";

+	?>

-This project uses BCMath or GMP for calculating big numbers. (automatically choosen) So getSize returns string for maximal precision.
+This project uses BCMath or GMP for calculating big numbers. (automatically chosen) So getSize returns string for maximal precision.

-There are server ways how to obtain proper file size for big files. (ordered by time)
+There are several ways how to get proper file size for big files in PHP. (ordered by runtime)

 	method          time
 	------          ----